PrometheanDissident/prometheandissident.github.io/pages/psychology.md

 - Stage 5: Social contract orientation - Individual rights determine behaviour.
 The individual views laws and rules as flexible tools for improving human purposes.
 That is, given the right situation, there are exceptions to rules.
 When laws are not consistent with individual rights and the interests of the majority, they do not bring about good for people and alternatives should be considered.
 - Stage 6: Universal ethical principle orientation - According to Kohlberg, this is the highest stage of functioning.
 However, he claimed that some individuals will never reach this level.
 At this stage, the appropriate action is determined by one’s self-chosen ethical principles of conscience.
 These principles are abstract and universal in application.
 This type of reasoning involves taking the perspective of every person or group that could potentially be affected by the decision.

 Data shows that older individuals tend to use higher stages of moral reasoning when compared with younger individuals, and there is “upward” progression in accordance with the theoretical order of stages.
 Studies have revealed that comprehension of the stages is cumulative (i.e. someone at stage 4 understands the lower stages but not necessarily the higher stages)<ref>https://www.britannica.com/science/Lawrence-Kohlbergs-stages-of-moral-development</ref>.
+This is consistent with Kohlberg's scheme of moral development being a valid means by which moral development can be ordinally measured.

-Kohlberg’s scheme should not be interpreted in terms of increasing degrees of moral maturity, but rather in terms of personality style and political preferences<ref>https://www.psychologytoday.com/us/blog/cui-bono/202506/do-liberals-protest-more-than-conservatives</ref>.
+It is important to understand that Kohlberg’s scheme should not be interpreted in terms of increasing degrees of moral maturity, but rather in terms of personality style and political preferences<ref>https://www.psychologytoday.com/us/blog/cui-bono/202506/do-liberals-protest-more-than-conservatives</ref>.
+The reason why can be best articulated by examining an alternative measure of moral judgment established by another researcher, which places an "ethics of personal conscience" (low scorers) on one end and "ethics of social responsibility" (high scorers) on another end<ref>https://psycnet.apa.org/doiLanding?doi=10.1037%2Fh0030095</ref>.
+The former would be generally put at a higher stage of moral development on Kohlberg's scale relative to the latter.
+Both have advantages and disadvantages.
+It should be clarified that a low or high score doesn't mean anything normatively, it's simply how the measure was set up and have nothing to do with judgments over what score is better than the other.

 Persons whose moral appraisals are grounded on considerations which regularly transcend the dictates of law and custom may be unconventional, liberal, and progressive; however, they may also be capricious, undependable, and anticonforming.
 On the other hand, persons whose moral judgments are guided by rational and legal considerations are often thoughtful, considerate, and honest; yet, they may also be conventional and overconforming.
 They have a strong need for structure and order and tend to gravitate to positions where support of rules of conduct is viewed as positive behavior.
 Low scorers, on the other hand, often seem to delight in changing the "system."
 Thus, both high and low scorers on the test possess unique virtues and drawbacks, and an effective society undoubtedly requires both kinds of persons; that is, high scorers to provide stability and order, low scorers to provide the stimulus for evolution and change<ref>https://psycnet.apa.org/doiLanding?doi=10.1037%2Fh0030095</ref>.

+The fact is that not everyone should have a stage 6 level of moral development, as that can risk leading to excessive rebellious orientation in the average person when it is ultimately not necessary.
+Some people should be rebellious, but in large-scale political contexts it should always be done with careful thought and consideration, something that the average person would not have.

 ### Implications for our own Moral Theorizing